bevyengine/rfcs/rfcs/69-editor-design-system.md

 #### This Document

-This document is geared towards the people who will (eventually) build the Bevy Editor UI, and also towards those interested in making mockups and explorations of new editor features.
+This document is geared towards the people who will (eventually) build the Bevy Editor UI, Bevy Editor Plugins and also towards those interested in making mockups and explorations of new editor features.

 #### The Editor